RedisClusterTopo/redtop/README.md

 2) Tags identifying the node type and port over which they run. i.e. Key = 'master'      Value = '7000'

-PlLEASE NOTE: ioredis will not require all of your nodes to be tagged in order to connect to your cluster.
+PLEASE NOTE: ioredis will not require all of your nodes to be tagged in order to connect to your cluster.
 If you have a sizeable deployment, it will suffice to tag a small number of nodes - ioredis will autodiscover the remaining nodes so long as a sufficient amount are reachable.

-#Setup
+# Setup

 1) `git clone https://github.com/RedisClusterTopo/redtop/`